KENTUCKY & TENNESSEE

-REAR-END CAR ACCIDENT LAWYER
+REAR-END ACCIDENT LAWYER

 A rear-end collision occurs when a driver collides with the car in front of them (or leading car), from behind.
 Most rear-end collisions happen at a red light, a stop sign, or in heavy traffic.
 The majority of rear-end collisions occur at slower speeds, though they can also happen at high speeds on motorways or other high-speed roadways.